MyroStadler/php-demo-2015/README.md

 ### description

-Commander is a simple CLI responder.
-It know hello, how are you? and goodbye.
+Commander is an ultra simple CLI responder.
+It knows hello, how are you? and goodbye (and their most common synonyms).